‘THE MEANING OF BEING ‘IRISH’ IN TODAY’S WORLD.’

 The best form of ‘ballast’ for an empty cotton ship was ‘human passengers’.

 The folk ballad ‘The Lakes of Pontchartrain’ is worth listening to.
 (I personally like “The Coronas’ version).
-It’s writer is unknown but we know that i became popular with Confederate soldiers returning from the Civil War.
-The first time I heard it, I immediately knew that it’s lyrics had been penned by an Irish immigrant.
+It’s writer is unknown, but we know that it became popular with Confederate soldiers returning from the Civil War.
+The first time I heard it, I immediately knew that it’s lyrics had been ‘penned’ by an Irish immigrant.
 It tells the story of one such Irish immigrant’s attempt to travel north from New Orleans and his predicament of having no money, no transport and his fear of his new surroundings.
 Only to be ‘saved’ by a beautiful and caring, ‘Creole’ girl.

 But one thing is for certain about the Irish and that is their remarkable ability to make the best of a bad situation.
 Eternal optimism, coupled with healthy skepticism, an adventurous spirit, the ability to see humor in everything and a ‘get on with it’ attitude, are uniquely Irish traits.

 Many stayed in the South.
-In fact, there was an area of New Orleans known as the Irish Channel, where they settled in large numbers.
+In fact, there was an area of New Orleans known as ‘the Irish Channel’, where they settled in large numbers.
 By the 1830’s, New Orleans was already the second largest port in the country.
 And the Irish accounted for half of all the immigrants pouring into the city.
 But this was just the beginning.
-During the worst years of the Great Famine– between 1845 and 1860, nearly two million Irish immigrants arrived in the U.S., at least 415,000 of whom ended up in New Orleans.
+During the worst years of the Great Famine– between 1845 and 1860, at least two million Irish immigrants arrived in the U.S., at least 415,000 of whom ended up in New Orleans.
 By 1860, one of every five New Orleanians was Irish.

 Many more decided to travel and expand further north and west.